ttlew/conversation/tutorial-slots-complex.md

 Now that your dialog can collect and confirm a user's reservation details, you can call an external service to actually reserve a table in the restaurant's system or through a multi-restaurant online reservations service.
 See [Making programmatic calls from a dialog node](dialog-actions.html) for more details.

-In the logic that calls the reservation service, be sure to check for `$guests == 'dummy'` and do not continue with the reservation if it is present.
+In the logic that calls the reservation service, be sure to check for `has_skipped_slots` (or `$guests == 'dummy'` if you used that approach), and do not continue with the reservation if it is present.

 ### Summary